Metabolic Homeostasis: Your Body’s Balancing Act for Optimal Health

 The good news is that you can support your body’s ability to maintain metabolic homeostasis through healthy lifestyle choices:

 - Eat a balanced diet: Focus on whole, unprocessed foods, including plenty of fruits, vegetables, and lean proteinImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More.

 - Exercise regularly: Aim for at least 30 minutes of moderate-intensity exercise most days of the week.